 The exhibition also features a new publication of the same name produced by Raju Rage, which is a crucial element of the show, that spans poetry, testimonies, articles, cross generational conversations, interviews, illustrations, photography and recipes.
 It includes contributions from Raisa Kabir, Sabba Khan, Queer Masala, Nandini Moitra, Zarina Muhammad, Raju Rage, YSK Prerana, Vijeta Kumar, Edible Archives and WAH!
 Womxn Artists of Colour.

 Recipes for Resistance publication was created to be in direct conversation with other art/works in the exhibit of the same name at Ort Gallery, Birmingham.
 Due to the Covid pandemic the exhibit has had to be postponed until a future date.
-This publication will continue to be an instrumental part of the upcoming exhibition but we have decided to allow it to migrate in the interim in order to generate interest and to get a flavour of what is to come.
-It is available to read for free online for a limited time (31 June 2020) as well as limited printed copies to purchase for £7 (£5 + £2 p&p) via the artist’s website.
+Limited printed copies can be purchased for £7 (£5 + £2 p&p) via the artist’s website.
 We have invited artists/writers/chefs to creatively respond to the publication, which will be shared soon, to continue the conversations around recipes for resistance.

 The exhibition and publication centre on South Asian voices, from South Asia and the diaspora, in an attempt to connect them better and platform issues of ethnicity, religion, caste and gender.
 The British South Asian identity and it’s relation to food has often been flattened down and simplified, as can be witnesses with the British ‘curry’.
 There are much needed conversations to be had, in order to unpack these important issues.
 This exhibition also relates and connects to the legacies of the South Asian culture and community in Birmingham (as well as other parts of the UK) of which there is a considerable heritage.
 The exhibition and publication carve ‘conversations’ between South Asian creative producers who are engaging with culinary themes but are exploring them differently.